 In aircraft technology, weight is critical; that is why hydrogen fuel cell is the MACA founders’ preferred energy source for their FCE flying Formula 1.

 Hydrogen delivers far superior energy density, better endurance, and better life span than lithium-ion batteries.
-Most importantly, fuel cells do not require rare earth elements.
+Both the batteries (cobalt, lithium) and the fuel cell (ruthenium, platinum) require rare earth minerals (more details on Deloitte website).
+However [update Sept 2021], recent innovations could reduce the need for platinum in the fuel cell.

 In order to store the hydrogen gas in a tank, it needs to be compressed or supercooled to a liquid.
 Both solutions are not cheap and lose energy in the process.
 However, when it comes to Formula 1 racing, performance wins over saving money.